collierrgbsitisfise/aws_developer_exam_notes/README.md

  * Used to delegate access to AWS Resources
  * Can be assigned to an AWS Resource (ie EC2 instance) or third party accounts (ie. another AWS account or SAML 2.0)
  * Up to 10 policies can be assigned to a role (this is new, it used to be 2)
- * Roles CANNOT be assigned to Users or Groups
+ * Roles usualy are not assigned to Users or Groups

 Users & Groups